islaytitans/alien/docs/src/GM/cotg2.md

 - One PC can use Dr Cooper's dose and there are other doses in the MedLab they can retrieve
 - If they go to the MedLab Dr Flynn will want to go to retrieve one of the "artifacts"

+### Encountering Ava

+- Any location on the Cronus the PCs will encounter the ship's damaged android Ava
+- Unlike the other bodies they encountered where they are ravaged, the body of Ava is whole
+- The back of her head is slick and sticky, closer look will reveal its milk-white substance
+- She can be **REPAIRED**
+- Once repaired, Ava offers the PCs help and information
+- Neomorphs and Abominations are confused by Androids they smell "off" to them
+- Ava tells PCs the truth about the innoculations if they haven't already figured it out
+  - Anyone given the innoculations can turn into an Abomination
+  - She will reveal presence of Agent AO-3959x.91-15 aboard.
+The rare "artefacts" that clayton wants taken back to earth are deadly weapons

 ### T-Minus 20 Minutes

 - Montero's Mother will come through the PCs comms in a crackle